 Our joy is directly related to our knowledge of God.

 Joy abounds when we are confident in God’s power – His ability to accomplish His promises.

 Joy abounds when we are confident in God’s mercy – His undeserved constraint toward the punishment of sin.

 Joy abounds when we are confident in God’s faithfulness – His dependability in keeping all His promises.

 During dinner, have everyone share something they know about God that brings them joy.
-See how many times you can make it around the table without repeating.
+See how many times you can make it around the table before repeating.

 Laughter often accompanies joy.
 Share a story or a joke to get someone else to laugh.
 Warning: this discussion is best held before or after dinner when mouths are free of food and drink.

-Praise God for joy, happiness, laughter, and friendships.
-Gratitude is best communicated with specificity so let your praise to God be specific.
+Praise God for joy, happiness, and laughter.
+Gratitude should be specific so let your words tell God exactly what gave you joy.

 To extend discussion starter #1, find Scripture passages that affirm what you know to be true about God.
 Younger kids will need to partner with an older sibling or adult.

 It would be a shame to let all this hard work be forgotten.
-Create some colorful Christmas ornaments to add to the tree for the rest of the season.
+Create some colorful “joy” ornaments to add to the Christmas tree.
 If you’ve already decorated, I’m sure you can find a little extra room.
 Include the Scripture passages you found together.